The Republic of the Philippines

 Current issues and what the World Food Programme is doing

-The country is one of the world's most disaster-prone countries, ranking second out of 171 countries on the 2014 World Risk Index and second out of 181 countries on the 2014 Global Climate Risk Index.
-Mindanao has suffered from over four decades of armed conflict, resulting in internal displacements and overall deterioration of living standards.
+A lower-middle-income country, the Philippines has a food deficit that is exacerbated by the combined effects of man-made and natural disasters that include earthquakes, typhoons and armed conflict.
+As one of the world's most disaster-prone countries, it ranks third out of 171 countries on the 2015 World Risk Index and fourth out of 188 countries on the 2016 Global Climate Risk Index.
+The Mindanao region has suffered from over four decades of armed conflict, resulting in internal displacements and overall deterioration of living standards.
 The people of the Central Mindanao region are the country’s poorest.

-What are the current issues in the Philippines
+What are the current issues in the Philippines?

 The Philippines is one of the most disaster-prone countries in the world, experiencing around 20 typhoons a year - five of which are expected to cause major damage and trigger floods and landslides.
-In addition, the country is also vulnerable to the occurrences of earthquakes, volcanic eruptions and climate-related issues, such as drought.
+In addition, the country is also vulnerable to the occurrences of earthquakes, volcanic eruptions and climate-related issues such as drought.

-What the World Food Programme is doing in the Philippines
+What is the World Food Programme doing in the Philippines?

 School meals and nutritional support

 WFP provides school-age children in conflict-affected areas of Central Mindanao with hot, nutritious meals, giving them one-third of their daily micronutrient needs.
 Every school year, over 65,000 children in Maguindanao, Lanao del Norte, and Lanao del Sur are supported with school meals.
 Teachers and parents prepare the meals that let children concentrate on their studies rather than their stomachs.